LASA Computer Science

 Grade Placement: 11-12 Credit: 1.0

-Prerequisite: Must be preceded by Advanced Computer Science and either Digital Electronics or Web & Mobile Applications or by only Advanced Computer Science with teacher approval.
+Prerequisite: Must be preceded by Advanced Computer Science and either Digital Electronics or Web & Mobile Applications.
+Requires teacher approval.
 Can be taken concurrently with Adv Computer Science, Digital Electronics, or Web & Mobile Applications.

 If you have exhausted the entire Computer Science curriculum at LASA and you want to explore more about computer programming or hardware, then this course is the right fit for you.
 Students write a software or hardware project proposal and then work on projects.
 Students present their work to their peers.